-Laser-Assisted Periodontal Therapy (Including LANAP®)
+Laser-Assisted Periodontal Therapy in Manhattan (Including LANAP®)

 Innovation and technology are providing patients with treatment options that can be both less invasive while targeting their disease problems.
 The Nd:YAG laser, the PerioLase®, has FDA approval and a patented technique for treating periodontal disease known as laser-assisted periodontal therapy in isolated sites or LANAP® when the approach is throughout the mouth.
 This form of therapy allows Dr. Rosen to treat your periodontal bone loss with the goal of restoring the lost attachment to the tooth along with growing back some of the lost bone without the need of a scalpel blade or stitches (sutures).
 The PerioLase®’s particular wavelength can both kill the bacteria associated with periodontal disease while stimulating the body to heal more readily with a regenerative process.
-Patients tend to prefer this solution due to its minimally invasive nature and lower level of post surgical discomfort as compared to many surgical forms of treatment.
+Patients tend to prefer this solution due to its minimally invasive nature and lower level of post-surgical discomfort as compared to many surgical forms of treatment.